 How do image-stabilized binoculars work?

 Image stabilization is a huge step up from traditional binoculars, and it’s something to consider if you’re looking for an upgrade.
-Not only will image stabilization provide a more comfortable viewing experience, but it will also help prevent the binoculars from shaking or moving while in use.
-Now that you know how image-stabilized binoculars work, so jump to this blog about the best image-stabilized binoculars and choose the right pair for you today.
+Not only will image stabilization provides a more comfortable viewing experience, but it will also help prevent the binoculars from shaking or moving while in use.
+Now that you know how image-stabilized binoculars work.